Linear Algebra

 If you haven't gotten the book yet, you may want this scan of the homework problems (6th edition) from 1.1 through 1.3.

-Material from Chapters 1, 2, 3, 4, 6, and 7 is covered.
-There will be weekly homework assignments (not collected), weekly quizzes, two midterms, and a final exam.
+We will most likely cover material from Chapters 1, 2, 3, 4, 6, and 7.
+We will have weekly homework assignments (not collected), weekly quizzes, two midterms, and a final exam.
 Your grade is determined by scores on quizzes, midterms, participation, and the final exam.
 Details follow.

 Homework: